-And then go and put the same information into the free local listing directories.
-Make sure the Name Address and Phone number are entered in exactly the same format as in your GP Page.
-Encourage your customers to review you there as well as on your Google Places page.
+Citations on Local Listing Directories like Thomson Local, Free Index, Hotfrog.
+If you've taken the trouble to enter your business in these free listings, it's a sign to Google that you're a business that actually exists and will provide relevant information for their local searches.
+Make sure the Name Address and Phone number are entered in exactly the same format as in your GMB Page.
+Encourage your customers to review you there as well as on your GMB map listing.
 This all helps to build authority in Google's eyes.

 And the Domain Authority of these local listing sites can help to push your free entry onto the front page of Google for certain search terms.

 Social Media has been recognised by Google as the delivery system for great content.
-It's the driving force which directs traffic back to your website, which is why I always go on about social media optimsation and using all the tools that we have been given to promote our content and bring visitors onto the site - not the other way around.
+It's the driving force which directs traffic back to your website, which is why I always go on about social media and using all the tools that we have been given to promote our content and bring visitors onto the site - not the other way around.

 But, from an SEO perspective, there's no doubt about it, Facebook has huge domain authority which means that Facebook Business Pages which have keywords in their URL and their descriptions can get onto the front page.
 It used to be the same for real-time Twitter.
 Tweets because they wanted to encourage current relevance.